+If you have not been following a budget lately, then it is a great time to either start budgeting, or bring your budget back out and start working on it.
 Your budget is one of the best tools you have for reaching major financial milestones, from paying off debt to saving up for a down payment on a house.

 Now is the time to catch up on all of your late payments.
-If you are behind on any payments or if you have a debt that you have stopped paying on, you need to work out a way to pay everything off.
+If you are behind on any payments or if you have a debt that you have stopped paying down, you need to work out a way to pay everything off.

 It is a great time of year for a yard sale to raise some extra cash to help you do this.
-If you are trying to pay off old debts that you have not paid on in several months, you should try to save up a lump sum so that you can settle the debts with the companies all at once.
+If you are trying to pay off old debts that you have not paid on in several months, you should try to save up a lump sum so that you can settle the debts with the respective companies all at once.
 A spending fast can also help you find extra money to put toward your late payments.

-That's why you should set up a debt payment plan today and kick your debt to the curb.
+One option for getting closer to being debt-free is to set up a debt payment plan today and kick your debt to the curb.
 You may not be able to pay everything off this spring, but when you set up a plan you are taking the first steps to make lasting changes with your situation.

 A financial plan can help you reach these goals.
 Take the time to plant the seeds for your future by creating a plan with clear goals set on a timeline.
 You can adjust your plan as your life changes, but having one will make it easier to navigate those changes in the future.